Disable Tamper Protection

 Re-enabling Tamper Protection

-The red exclamation point within a red octagon icon confirms Tamper Protection Disabled maintenance mode is currently scheduled.
+The red end button confirms Tamper Protection Disabled maintenance mode is currently scheduled.
 This can be found in the maintenance history when viewing a machine.
 Clicking this icon will end the maintenance mode.
 A red 'Tamper Protection Disabled' tag will be displayed for the machine as well.

 You can enable the option 'Allow the user to end the schedule from the Computer' to create a tray popup on the machine.
 This indicates that the maintenance mode is active on the machine and gives technicians access to re-enable protection on the machine.